paulkroe/Schokoban/README.md

 The primary aim of this thesis was not to develop the most performant Sokoban Solver but to explore the effectiveness of the MCTS algorithm within the context of Sokoban.
 The research focused on identifying and refining strategies that best adapt MCTS to the challenges presented by Sokoban puzzles.

 Despite the experimental focus on MCTS, maintaining the solver's practical usability was essential.
-Thus, a significant goal was to ensure the solver's capability to successfully handle most levels in David W. Skinner's renowned [Microban III level collection](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm).
+Thus, a significant goal was to ensure the solver's capability to successfully handle most levels in David W. Skinner's [Microban III level collection](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm).

 However, the development process also required testing the algorithm's performance on less complex puzzles.
 For this purpose, simpler levels available [here](https://www.cbc.ca/kids/games/play/sokoban) were utilized.